-Individual DIY stores are viewed as cash generating units at the HORNBACH HOLDING AG Group.
-The HORNBACH Baustoff Union GmbH subgroup in its entirety is viewed as a cash generating unit.
+Individual DIY stores are viewed as cash generating units at the HORNBACH-Baumarkt-AG Group.
 The value in use is calculated on the basis of the discounted future cash flows of a cash generating unit expected on the basis of the detailed financial budget for the coming financial year and in the strategic five-year plan.
 Periods reaching further into the future have been based on a growth factor of 1.0% (2011/2012: 1.0%).
 The strategic five-year plan is largely based on the developments expected in consumer spending as stated in economic forecasts published by economic research institutes.
 A detailed financial budget for the coming financial year is then compiled on this basis.